 Antibiotics for skin condition: Donors are accepted.

-Click here for a listing of medications that prevent you from donating blood.
+Click here for a listing of medications that prevent you from donating.

-Individuals can donate whole blood up to six (6) times per year, and platelets on a more regular basis, up to 24 times per year.
+Whole Blood - Individuals can donate whole blood up to six (6) times per year.

 Donors are accepted if six (6) weeks or more have elapsed since delivery (vaginal or C-section) and they are no longer under a doctor’s care, and a blood transfusion was not necessary.